BranniganLab/Communications/Gallery/README.md

 ## Gallery

-Directories are named as follows:
-	lastname_firstname
-	vmd_contest_year

-The naming convention for images is as follows:
-	projectname_imagetitle_year
+Directories are organized by artist lastname_firstname, and VMD image contests are given their own folders by year.

+Images should be named by projectname_title_year.